Founder: Professor Carlos A. Brebbia

 Carlos was born in Argentina where he completed his first engineering degree.
 He spent two stimulating years after graduation as part of a small team setting up an Institute of Applied Mechanics.
 Following this, he registered at the University of Southampton in England for a higher degree, arranging to carry out his research partly at MIT.
 This experience, which he found most rewarding, established the basis for his long and close association with the USA.

 After obtaining his PhD at Southampton he worked for the Central Electricity Research Laboratories in the UK, a leading research establishment at the time.
 He left the Laboratories to take an academic position at the University of Southampton where he rose from Lecturer to Senior Lecturer and Reader.
 During his time at Southampton he took leave to become Visiting Professor at many other universities, including an academic year at Princeton University.
 After having been appointed Full Professor of Engineering at the University of California, Irvine, he decided to resign his position and return to the UK to set up the Wessex Institute, of which he was the Founder and Director.

-Carlos is renown throughout the world as the originator of the Boundary Element Method, a technique that generates important research work at Wessex Institute.
+Carlos is renowned throughout the world as the originator of the Boundary Element Method, a technique that generates important research work at Wessex Institute.
 He has written many scientific papers, is editor of many volumes and is the author or co-author of thirteen books.
-His current interests are in the field of strategic planning and research management and looking after all the activities at Ashurst Lodge to ensure that Wessex Institute continues to grow and develop in the right direction.
-He is founder of several international journals.
+He founded several international journals.

 Carlos ran a successful WIT programme of international scientific conferences in different locations throughout the world.
 He helped the Institute to develop academic links with first class institutions around the world, which has resulted in many more research programmes and collaborative projects.
 He was also responsible for the publishing programme of the Institute which includes, in addition to the conference proceedings, a series of monographs and edited books by some of the foremost scientists in the world.